Marcella (song): Background

 The verse melody of "Marcella" branched from an earlier track entitled "I Just Got My Pay" (recorded during sessions for Sunflower) which itself branched from another discarded song called "All Dressed Up for School" (recorded during the making of The Beach Boys Today!).
 Both songs were released on the 1993 box set Good Vibrations: Thirty Years of The Beach Boys.

 "Marcella" was written about a real woman that Wilson knew.
 Music journalist Nick Kent explains that she "worked at a parlour just off the strip called Circus Maximus" and had allowed Wilson to "stay and talk to her even though she was aware most of what he said was crazy bullshit."
 According to Jack Rieley:

 Wilson later said that one of the lead guitar parts was inspired by George Harrison's playing, namely, Harrison's solo on "Let It Be" (1970).
 On another occasion, Wilson said that the song "represents one of the first times we tried to emulate The Rolling Stones.
 In my mind, it was dedicated to the Stones, but I never told them that.
 It's one of the rockingest songs I ever wrote."

 Recording

 "Marcella" was recorded on February 17, 1972 during the same session for "Out in the Country" and "Body Talk" at the Beach Boys' Bel Air studio.

 Release

 "Marcella" (backed with "Hold On Dear Brother") was released on June 26, 1972 as the album's second single.
-It failed to chart.
+It peaked at No. 110 on the Billboard Bubbling Under Hot 100 Singles chart, No. 116 on the Cashbox singles chart and No. 129 on the Record World singles chart.

+Record World said it "is the Beach Boys at their very best."